 Crossings of the St. Louis - Southwestern Railway with the Trinity & Brazos Valley and Texas & New Orleans railroads

-Photos of the Tower 72 and Tower 184 crossings from the
+Historic Photos, Tower 72 and Tower 184

 John W Barriger III

 National Railroad Library

 Above: Looking west on the Cotton Belt, this image of Tower 72 was captured by John W Barriger III in a photo taken in May, 1931 as he was eastbound on a Cotton Belt train toward Tyler.
 The Burlington - Rock Island tracks, originally the Trinity & Brazos Valley, cross in the foreground with north to the right.
 In those days, Tower 72 was a substantially different structure compared to images taken decades later.
 This is not without precedent -- like other structures, towers were damaged by fire, tornadoes, railroad accidents, etc., plus modifications made for new equipment or operational requirements.
 Files at DeGolyer Library show that the tower was modified multiple times, but more research is needed to determine if (or more likely, when) a complete rebuild was accomplished.

 Below: Barriger took this photo at the Tower 184 crossing, also eastbound on the Cotton Belt, very shortly before passing Tower 72 above (presumably, but unconfirmed, on the same trip.)
 The Southern Pacific tracks cross north to south (right to left) in the foreground.
 As in the photo above, the view shows the Cotton Belt disappearing into the west horizon toward Waco which was likely Barriger's most recent stop.
 The trackside water tower is also visible in both images.

 The Houston & Texas Central (H&TC) Railway began